Seven reasons why you should use a digital brochure

 How prospects find and reach us

 Very typical today is for a prospective customer to search online for a solution to a problem or a specific product or service type.
 Searchers are presented with a plethora of search result options, with the searcher likely ending up on a website.

 Typically, a website visitor will decide within a second or two as to whether the site ‘looks and feels right’.
 Somewhat humorously, we’ve reached the point in human development where our brains have evolved to the extent where web experiences are so familiar to us; our subconscious plays a big part in whether or not we stay on a site or move on quickly to the next.

 Making that initial impact on a new visitor is so critical these days, which is kind of what the more traditional brochures did.
-The brochure was something real, something physical, with tactile qualities that left a lasting impression on the recipient.
+The brochure was something real, something physical, with tactile qualities that left a lasting impression on the recipient and of the brand.
 It may also have sat on the recipient’s desk for a few days or resurfaced from time to time in the ‘to-read’ pile.
 Well designed and printed brochures [still] have that ‘wow’ factor.
 Today though, we need to replicate that experience online in a digital format and make sure it’s used for the same purpose of grabbing and holding attention.

 Visitors can spend less than a few minutes on a website while conducting their initial research.
 If they like what they see, how easy do you make it for them to remember you and come back?
 If you are lucky, they may bookmark you.
 But, if you give them a quick and easy option to download a brochure, that’s probably going to make a huge difference.
 Your only choice is then either to make the download direct and easy or to put it behind a subscribe button or an email exchange – which could deter the visitor, but also qualify them.

 Reason 1: Digital brochures are easy to use and sustainable

 In an increasingly ‘paperless’ business world, a digital download is straightforward to manage and file, or print if so desired.